paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-33a-appointment-promotion-and-involuntary-separation-and-retirement-for-members-on-the-warrant-officer-active-duty-list.md

   (B) in each grade, year group, or specialty (or combination thereof) in each competitive category.

-(3) The total number of regular warrant officers described in subsection (b) from any of the armed forces (or from any of the armed forces in a particular grade) who may be recommended during a fiscal year for discharge by a selection board convened pursuant to the authority of that subsection may not exceed 70 percent of the decrease, as compared to the preceding fiscal year, in the number of warrant officers of that armed force (or the number of warrant officers of that armed force in that grade) authorized to be serving on active duty as of the end of that fiscal year.

-(4) A warrant officer who is recommended for discharge by a selection board convened pursuant to subsection (b) and whose discharge is approved by the Secretary concerned shall be discharged on a date specified by the Secretary concerned.
+(3) A warrant officer who is recommended for discharge by a selection board convened pursuant to subsection (b) and whose discharge is approved by the Secretary concerned shall be discharged on a date specified by the Secretary concerned.

-(5) Selection of warrant officers for discharge under this subsection shall be based on the needs of the service.
+(4) Selection of warrant officers for discharge under this subsection shall be based on the needs of the service.

 **(d)** The discharge of any warrant officer pursuant to this section shall be considered involuntary for purposes of any other provision of law.